adeleveschetti/bitcoin-analysis/README.md

 # Installation

-  -> Download the .tar file and extract it
+  -> Download the .tar.gz file and extract it

   -> To install, enter the PRISM-new directory and type `./install.sh`